GED Language Arts Study Guide: Interpreting Nonfiction

-Interpreting Nonfiction Text
+Reading Nonfiction Text

-Expect to encounter 4–5 nonfiction texts on the GED RLA test.
 As the name suggests, nonfiction texts describe real events.
 A nonfiction text falls into one of two categories:

-- Primary Source: Written by someone who experienced the events first hand, such as a soldier writing a war diary or describing his experiences many years later in a letter.
+- Primary source: Written by someone who experienced the events firsthand, such as a soldier writing a war diary or describing his experiences many years later in a letter.

 Main Ideas

-A nonfiction text’s main idea answers a simple question:
+The main idea answers a simple question:

-“What’s the text about?”
+“What is the text about?”

 - The title